courtiol/coronaR/README.md

 analysed (2018), or to use the average mortality data from the entire world (which is much higher than the country level one in the healthier countries).
 The choice of the baseline impacts on the ranking.

+### Why on Earth can cumulative mortality go down?

+It is because the cumulative deaths are expressed relatively to the baseline mortality that occurs during the same period.
+Therefore, if the deaths caused by COVID19 pile up more slowly that the normal deaths, then the relative measure shown in the plot can go down.

 ## Installation